Arham1234a/Projects/movies_recommender/README.md

-## Step-1 download the app.py file and movies.zip file and requirement.txt
+## Step-1 download the app.py file and movies.zip file and requirements.txt

 ## Step-2 install the all package that in the requirements.txt and unzip the movies.zip file